audiolabs/APSRR-2016/reck-font/report.md

 d) Is there a pseudocode?
 0

 e) Are there proofs for all the theorems?
-0
+0 (No theorems to be proofed)

 f) Is the algorithm compared to other algorithms?
 1